tablelandnetwork/docs/docs/tutorials/dynamic-nft-p5js.md

 ---
-title: Creating a dynamic NFT with p5.js
+title: Create a dynamic NFT with p5.js
 description: Use p5.js to render data from an NFT that holds global game state in a table.
 keywords:
   - tutorial